ipfs/ipfs-docs/docs/how-to/use-existing-private-key.md

 jsipfs init --private-key 'my-private-key'
 ```

-You can also import private keys into the Keystore:
+You can also import private keys into the IPFS keystore:

 ```sh
 jsipfs key import CustomKeyName --passin='your-pem-password' --input=./CustomKeyFile